passbolt/passbolt_docker/README.md

 `$ docker run -e db_host=172.17.0.2 passbolt:1.4.0-alpine`

-Point your browser to the passbolt container ip
+Point your browser to the passbolt container ip (https by default)

 ## Advanced configuration